The Bread and Roses Perspective

 - Real global citizenship – taking the lead in protecting the planet and protecting the weak.
 Sharply reducing the threat of armed conflict, especially nuclear war.

-Key Elements of Bread and Roses Socialism
+Key Elements of the Bread and Roses Program

 The Two-Fold Core